Électricité du Liban: Since 1990s

+Lebanese Crisis

 In July 2020, due to the country's severe economic crisis resulting in Central Bank's failure to pay fuel shipments, EDL was forced to reduce production drastically.
 A harsh rationing schedule was defined, leaving the country with only a few hours of centrally produced electricity per day.

 On 4 August 2020, following a huge double explosion at the port of Beirut, EDL's headquarters located near the port was completely destroyed, as well as the control center of the national grid it housed.
 The explosion caused the death of several people inside the building.
 Control of the national network was transferred to Bsalim and temporarily carried out manually.
 Following this disaster, Central Bank committed itself to pay all fuel shipments to ensure almost round-the-clock electricity production, for a few months only.

 In May 2021, Turkish Karpowership, which provided Lebanon with 370 megawatts (MW) at a cost of $850 million per year, ceased supplying electricity due to payment arrears and legal threats to its two barges, MV Karadeniz Powership Fatmagül Sultan and MV Karadeniz Powership Orhan Bey.

 Beginning June 2021, EDL was again forced to cut off production, averaging electricity supply to less than 4 daily hours.
 EDL warned several times that total backout was imminent.

 There was a power blackout throughout Lebanon in October 2021 after Lebanon’s two largest power stations—the Zahrani and the Deir Ammar power stations—were shut down due to fuel shortages, leaving Lebanon with no centrally generated electricity, and not enough fuel for private electricity generators.

-Despite promises that centrally generated electricity supply will reach 12 daily hours "soon", households are not getting more than a few hours of it every day (currently four hours a day, in Beirut, as at November 27, 2021).
+Despite promises that centrally generated electricity supply will reach 12 daily hours "soon", households are not getting more than a few hours of it every day (currently four hours a day, in Beirut, as of November 27, 2021).

+On 17 August 2024, Électricité du Liban (EDL) made a public statement announcing that it had completely used up all its fuel reserves, forcing all of its power plants to shut down power generating operations as a result.
+As a result, the company reported that beginning at noon EEST, there would be an indefinite and complete black out in all territories of Lebanon which would impact “essential facilities such as the airport, port, water pumps, sewage systems, and prisons”.
+Regions cut off from electricity included several fundamental institutions of Lebanon, which included the Port of Beirut and the Beirut–Rafic Hariri International Airport.
+Fadi Al-Hassan, the Director General of Civil Aviation at the Beirut Airport, stated that the airport was forced to use generators to provide electrical power.